sebmate/MagicQuartz-TechDemo/README.md

 * The device creates an [IT network (isolé-terre)](https://en.wikipedia.org/wiki/Earthing_system#IT_network).
 This has implications on the number of appliances (i.e. motors or turntables) and their insulation type to be safely connected to the device.
 * Be very careful when performing measurements!
 Do not attempt to measure the high-voltage side of the transformer using an oscilloscope!
 There is no need to do this as the signal can be fully verified on the low-voltage side.
 In this regard, also note that the digital amplifier's negative outputs are not connected to ground.
 There is a serious risk of damaging the oscilloscope and other equipment when performing measurements while the circuit is grounded, e.g. over the Arduino's USB port and a PC.
 Use galvanic isolators where applicable.
 * There is a serious risk that the device damages connected components.
 Examples are strobe lamps, which may be damaged easily by voltage spikes or excessive voltage, or fixed-frequency AC motors that rely on phase shift capacitors.
 There is also a risk that the PWM carrier signal passes through the audio path of a stereo system and damages the speakers.
 In addition, note that although software-side pop suppression is used, a voltage spike may occur when the device is turned on.
-* In the event of a hardware failure, other possible consequential damage may occur that was not known or considered during design.
-Previous experience is discussed in the section "Known Issues".
+* The individual modules (in particular, the amplifier and the microcontroller board) may integrate electronic components from different manufacturers and of varying quality (see the discussion regarding the AMS1117 voltage regulator in section "Known Issues").
+In the event of a hardware failure, this can lead to further unforeseeable consequential damage.
+The assembled device should therefore never be operated unattended.
 * Note that the mechanical, electrical, and chemical properties of 3D-printed components may change or deteriorate over time.

 ### OpenSCAD 3D Model